Green Coffee 10.06.21

-Although we operate a ‘by appointment only’ approach at the roastery, we often get people dropping in.
+We operate an open door policy at the roastery and often get people dropping in to purchase coffee for home or collect web orders.
 This usually (if we’re not roasting) ends in a small tour of the facility and description of the processes involved in order to produce roasted coffee.
 Often people are keen to see (and handle) coffee in its raw state – green coffee.
 Most are genuinely surprised at the colour, and the fact that they don’t smell like coffee (think fresh cut hay or possibly peas).
 If we ever have a bag of naturally processed Ehtiopian coffee in store, it’s this bag and it’s boozy aromatics, that startles most.